persvr/pintura/README.md

 * media/message/json - message/json, q=0.75: This is a representation of messages
 in JSON format.
 This can be used for triggering a series of actions in a single request.
 This is described in more detail above in the Bulk Updates section.

+## jsgi

+The jsgi folder contains the set of JSGI middleware components that comprise Pintura.

+### auth

+The auth module handles HTTP authorization, performing the HTTP request side of user authentication and calling the security module to perform the authentication and determine the authorization of the user.
+This module will set the "remoteUser" property on the request and the "currentUser" property on the promise context if a user is authenticated.

+### rest-store

+This module delegates the HTTP REST requests to the appropriate data model.
+This component will call the method on the model corresponding the request method name (converted to lowercase), so a PUT request will result in a model.put() call.
+The model is determined by the path of the request before the first slash.
+The first argument provided to the call will be the path for the requests without a body, and the body for requests with a body.
+The second argument is an object with the headers and the path as the "id" property.

+This component will alternately call the query() method if the request is a GET with a query string.
+It will also handle the Range header, converting it to an appropriate limit() parameter in the query string.

+### media

+This component processes the HTTP content negotiation headers, calling the pintura/media module to perform content negotiation.
+This handles the request body deserialization and response body serialization.
+The upstream middleware/apps can expect the request.body value to be a deserialized object (for example, JSON would be parsed), and can return an object, array, or other value in the response.body and this middleware component will serialize it based on the client's preferred media type (defined in the Accept header).

 ### Homepage: